the schools

 The school was dedicated on Tuesday, December 12th, and handed over to the community and Ministry of Education.
 There was a celebration with many in attendance, including the Provincial Governor, local Administrators, Ministry of Education, ANPG, Sonangol, and ExxonMobil officials, RISE, parents, students, and the community.
 Much gratitude was expressed for this gift of a school, for its quality, and for the efficiency of the construction process.
 All look forward the difference a school, safety, and protection will make for the education of the children at Macala.

-We are raised funds to help complete a school at Lalula, in the Huila Province.
-The population in the area is approximately 8,500 inhabitants, with hundreds of children in need of safe and appropriate classrooms.
-The school property is large, and many primary age students attend in the 9 existing classrooms, with others learning in “rooms” in shipping containers and makeshift classrooms outside against the perimeter wall.
+RISE raised funds to help complete a school at Lalula, in the Huila Province.
+The population in the area consists of approximately 8,500 inhabitants, with hundreds of children in need of safe and appropriate classrooms.
+The school property is large, and many primary age students attend in 9 existing classrooms, with others learning in “rooms” in shipping containers and makeshift classrooms outside against the perimeter wall.

 In 2017, as part of the Initiative of the Commission of Parents and Guardians, 6 classrooms and their bathrooms were started, but funds ran out.
 With approximately 6,000 students from kindergarten to grade 6, the Ministry of Education, parents, and community are committed to giving these children access to education, but the school faces many difficulties and cannot accommodate them.
 They approached RISE, advocating for their children, and we committed to partner to complete the school.